Oskar Dawicki

-Oskar Dawicki (born 28 July 1971 in Stargard) is a Polish performer and multimedia artist, a graduate of the Fine Arts Faculty at Nicolaus Copernicus University in Toruń and co-founder of the Azorro Supergroup.
+Oskar Dawicki (born 28 July 1971 in Stargard Szczeciński) is a Polish performer and multimedia artist, a graduate of the Fine Arts Faculty at the Nicolaus Copernicus University in Toruń and co-founder of the Azorro Supergroup.
 He has exhibited nationally and internationally at venues including Zachęta, Manifesta Biennale, Postmasters Gallery, New York, and Warsaw Raster Gallery which represent the artist.

-Oskar Dawicki's life and work has been a subject of a movie, "Performer", directed by Maciej Sobieszczański and Łukasz Ronduda which premiered at Berlinale.
+Dawicki's life and work has been the subject of a movie, Performer, directed by Maciej Sobieszczański and Łukasz Ronduda which premiered at Berlinale.

 "Performer" was awarded the "THINK: FILM AWARD" at the Berlinale Film Festival and was screened among others at Tate Modern London, and the Museum of Modern Art in Warsaw.